 This is a picture of a group of people getting ready to see the refuge by pontoon boat.
 Alaska is a land of awe-inspiring beauty and fish and wildlife spectacles, and the Kenai National Wildlife Refuge is a microcosm of all this wonderful state...

-Fish hatcheries; Fisheries management; Fishes; Biologists (USFWS); Employees (USFWS); Work of the Service; Tagging; Threatened species; Monitoring;
+Fish hatcheries; Fisheries management; Fishes; Biologists (USFWS); Employees (USFWS); Work of the Service; Tagging; Endangered and/or Threatened species; Monitoring;

 Each steelhead is weighed before getting tagged.
 Biologists use this tracking information to see if the hatchery fish that are spawning here are affecting the survival and productivity of the wild fish.